masaya-sakurai/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :users_groups
-- has_many :users, through: :groups_users
+- has_many :users, through: :users_groups